62 Notable alumni of

 Biography

-William H. Crogman was a pioneering African American educator and classicist at Clark University of Atlanta in the United States.
-The William H Crogman School in Atlanta is named for him.
+William Henry Crogman was an African American pioneering educator and classicist at Clark University of Atlanta in the United States.
+The William H. Crogman School in Atlanta is named for him.
+He was the 11th president of Clark College (now known as Clark Atlanta University).

 Years